jnieuwenhuijzen/team-dao/README.md

 ## General info

-TeamDAO is a DAO contract that allows teams of any size to manage their teams' composition and member voting power through a fixed number of proposals.
-The proposals can be adopted by means of quorum majority of the members of the team.
+TeamDAO is a DAO contract that teams of any size can use to manage the team composition and member voting power through a number of proposals.
+The proposals will be adopted when quorum majority among the team members is achieved.

-Members can also propose on self created multiple-choice questions, each team question governed with a unique time-constrained and ERC20 compliant voting token.
+Members can also propose on self created multiple-choice questionaires, where each questionaire is governed with a unique time-constrained and ERC20 compliant voting token.
 For each vote a new set of tokens is created and distributed among the team members.
-Members will be able to cast their votes by timely sending token amounts to the address(es) of choice.
+Members will be able to cast their votes by simply sending token amounts to the voting address(es) of choice.

 *Todo: The GUI for creating/sending/showing votes is not implemented yet*